Emerging Science Note: Backyard Garden Threat to Bees

 There are fewer than 10 different honeybee species -- a fraction of the 20,000 known species of bees.
 (Photo: Louise Docker, Wikimedia Commons CC BY 2.0)

 CURWOOD: It’s Living on Earth, and I’m Steve Curwood.
-In a minute, new facts about one of the busiest agricultural workers, but first this note on emerging science from Jay Feinstein.
+In a minute, one man’s weed is another’s urban pioneer, but first this note on emerging science from Jay Feinstein.

 [SCIENCE NOTE THEME]

 FEINSTEIN: 80 percent of pesticides used in the U.S. are sprayed on agricultural sites, according to the EPA.
 Environmental advocates often argue this is partly responsible for the recent widespread decline of honeybees.
 Yet, a new Purdue University study suggests that key to helping save these vital pollinators is what we do in our own backyards.

 Scientists found that contrary to popular belief, most of the pesticide-ridden pollen bees gather may be from urban landscapes and non-cultivated plants.
 For 16 weeks, researchers collected pollen from bees at three different sites in Indiana and analyzed it for pesticides.
 They chose locations with wildflowers, shrubs and trees to test non-agricultural sites.
 Then, they tested different sites at the border of maize fields in areas that received chemical treatments such as the neonicotinoid Clothianidin and finally areas that received no treatments.